sohonet/puppetlabs-vcsrepo/README.md

 ~~~

 To keep the repository at the latest revision, set `ensure` to 'latest'.
+**Note**: `keep_local_changes` works by stashing local changes, switching the repo to the assigned revision and, finally, unstashing the local changes.
+It only comes into effect if the revision parameter is different from the local repo.
+This parameter DOES NOT delete/purge local changes by default on every run.

 **WARNING:** This overwrites any local changes to the repository.